 If this test is ordered in the setting of erythrocytosis and suspicion of polycythemia vera, interpretation requires correlation with a concurrent or recent prior bone marrow evaluation.

-This assay does not distinguish between somatic and germline alterations in analyzed gene regions, particularly with variant allele frequencies (VAF) near 50% or 100%.
-If nucleotide alterations in genes associated with germline variant syndromes are present and there is also a strong clinical suspicion or family history of malignant disease predisposition, additional genetic testing and appropriate counseling may be indicated.
-Mutation cells detected between 5% and 10% VAF may indicate low-level (ie, subclonal) tumor populations, although the clinical significance of these findings may not be clear.
+This assay does not distinguish between somatic and germline alterations in analyzed gene regions, particularly with variant allele frequencies near 50% or 100%.
+If nucleotide alterations in genes associated with germline variant syndromes are present and there is a strong clinical suspicion or family history of malignant disease predisposition, additional genetic testing and appropriate counseling may be indicated.
 A low incidence of gene mutations associated with myeloid neoplasms can be detected in nonmalignant hematopoietic cells in individuals with advancing age (clonal hematopoiesis of indeterminate potential), and these may not be clearly distinguishable from tumor-associated mutations.
-Some apparent mutations classified as variants of undetermined significance may represent rare or low-frequency polymorphisms.
+Some apparent mutations classified as variants of uncertain significance may represent rare or low-frequency polymorphisms.

 Prior treatment for hematologic malignancy could affect the results obtained in this assay.
 In particular, a prior allogeneic hematopoietic stem cell transplant may cause difficulties in resolving somatic or polymorphic alterations or in assigning variant calls correctly to donor and recipient fractions, if pertinent clinical or laboratory information (eg, chimerism engraftment status) is not provided.